wuba/react-native-echarts/blog/2023-06-07-react-native-echarts-vs-victory-native-vs-react-native-chart-kit/index.md

 Getting started with **React Native Chart Kit** primarily involves using the documentation and configuration options provided by the library's authors, which can be found on GitHub or npm.
 By referring to these resources, developers can easily implement chart rendering in their projects.

-On the other hand, **Victory Native** has its own [website](https://formidable.com/open-source/victory/docs/), where developers can assemble charts by referring to the provided components and related code in the documentation.
+On the other hand, **Victory Native** has its [website](https://formidable.com/open-source/victory/docs/), where developers can assemble charts by referring to the provided components and related code in the documentation.
 However, the website offers a large number of components and elements, making it difficult for developers to quickly find the desired examples.
-Implementing complex charts often requires developers to think of their own implementation methods, which can lower development efficiency.
+Implementing complex charts often requires developers to think of their implementation methods, which can lower development efficiency.

 Compared to **Victory Native** and **React Native Chart Kit**, **React Native ECharts** has several advantages: